In-group favoritism: Wikipedia

 Research analyzing articles about 35 inter-group conflicts (e.g., Falklands War) by comparing the corresponding language versions of Wikipedia (e.g., English, Spanish) found evidence for in-group favoritism: While the "in-group" was systematically preferred and presented in a more favorable light, the "out-group" was presented as more immoral and more responsible for the conflict.
 There were substantial variations between conflicts, however, and additional analyses revealed in-group favoritism to be more pronounced in more recent conflicts and in articles written predominantly by "in-group" members.

 Versus out-group negativity

 Social psychologists have long made the distinction between ingroup favoritism and outgroup negativity, where outgroup negativity is the act of punishing or placing burdens upon the outgroup.
 Indeed, a significant body of research exists that attempts to identify the relationship between ingroup favoritism and outgroup negativity, as well as conditions that will lead to outgroup negativity.
 For example, Struch and Schwartz found support for the predictions of belief congruence theory.
 The belief congruence theory concerns itself with the degree of similarity in beliefs, attitudes, and values perceived to exist between individuals.
 This theory also states that dissimilarity increases negative orientations towards others.
 When applied to racial discrimination, the belief congruence theory argues that the perceived dissimilarity of beliefs has more of an impact on racial discrimination than does race itself.

+Studies show that in group favoritism is a stronger factor than out group negativity or derogation in explaining intergroup relations (Mummendey and Otten, 1998; Hewstone et al., 2002).
+The study by Halevy et al. (2012) is particularly important these researchers used IPD-MD to examine the role of preference-based in group favoritism and out group contempt in explaining in group favoritism.
+The findings showed that group members were not inherently competitive or aggressive, and when given a choice, participants preferred cooperation to maximize the group's overall gain rather than competing for relative gain with the out group.
+Furthermore, the results revealed that in group liking prevailed over out group contempt even after intergroup conflict (Halevy et al., 2012).

 Research finds evidence of in-group bias in police investigations and judicial decisions.